Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Experiments

-We experimentally capture 3D focal stacks of GWS-RP and other CGH baselines encoded using SGD \cite{peng2020neural} with complex wavefront supervision to demonstrate real-world refocusing capabilities of the synthesized phase-only holograms.
-Individial frames and color channels are captured independently and merged in post-processing.

-The experimentally captured focal stacks match the simulation results well, as shown in Fig. \ref{fig:fs_captured}.
-GWS-RP achieves the best balance between high in-focus image quality and natural defocus blur.
-Smooth-phase GWS achieves good in-focus image quality but suffers from ringing coherent blur artifacts and limited blur size in defocus regions.
-The in-focus image quality of polygon-based CGH is inherently limited by the per-face colored mesh 3D representation.
+We experimentally capture reconstructed focal stacks and \textit{light fields} of RPWS and other CGH baselines to demonstrate real-world refocusing capabilities and parallax effects.
+Individual frames and color channels are captured independently and merged in post-processing.
+The experimentally captured results well match the simulation results, as shown in Fig. \ref{fig:fs_captured}.
+Our method (both RPWS-GS and RPWS-$\Delta$) achieves the best balance between high in-focus image quality and natural defocus blur, while correctly reconstructing parallax.